ldemaj/network-security-monitor/README.md

    - Navigate to `http://localhost:5000`

 3. The interface will show:
+   - Network scanning form for custom IP ranges
+   - Detailed network information
+   - System and interface details
+   - Device statistics and distribution
    - All discovered devices
    - Device types
    - Connection history
    - New device alerts

+4. To scan a custom IP range:
+   - Enter the IP range in the format `xxx.xxx.xxx.xxx/xx` (e.g., 192.168.1.1/24)
+   - Click "Scan Network"
+   - View the results in the updated interface

 ## Running as a Service